- customer service skills

 With experience, you could become a team leader, supervisor or pensions manager.
 With further study, you could qualify as a financial adviser.

-You can find more advice about working in pensions from Pension Careers.Data from National Careers Service.
+You can find more advice about working in pensions from Pension Careers.Powered by Pathways.